-This Chia Pudding is a nice way to start of the day for breakfast or as a delicious snack and it can easily be made to be vegan and gluten free.
-Customize it with your favorite berries and sweeten with maple syrup. (makes 2 cups)
+This Chia Pudding is a nice way to start the day for breakfast or as a delicious snack and it can easily be made to be vegan and gluten-free.
+Customize it with your favorite berries and sweeten it with maple syrup. (makes 2 cups)

-- 2 cups milk or same amount non dairy milk like almond, soy, cashew or coconut
+- 2 cups milk, or the same amount of non-dairy milk like almond, soy, cashew, or coconut

 - 1/2 teaspoon pure vanilla extract

-In a medium bowl or 32 ounce (2 1/2 cup) mason jar (with lid), mix 2 cups milk (or same amount non dairy milk) with chia seeds, pure vanilla extract, cover and let sit in the refrigerator for 5 minutes.
+- In a medium bowl or 32 ounces (2 1/2 cup) mason jar (with lid), mix 2 cups milk (or same amount non-dairy milk) with chia seeds, pure vanilla extract, cover and let sit in the refrigerator for 5 minutes.
 After 5 minutes, take out and stir or just shake it if it's in a mason jar, then allow to sit for 1-2 hours or overnight.